javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 You can check by running the code with entering `35` into `prompt` -- it executes normally, `finally` after `try`.
 And then enter `-1` -- there will be an immediate error, an the execution will take `0ms`.
 Both measurements are done correctly.

-In other words, there may be two ways to exit a function: either a `return` or `throw`.
-The `finally` clause handles them both.
+In other words, the function may finish with `return` or `throw`, that doesn't matter.
+The `finally` clause executes in both cases.

 ```smart header="Variables are local inside `try..catch..finally`"